georgiosDidaskalou/Comparative-Performance-Analysis-of-Advanced-Network-Coding-Techniques./README.md

 ## Contents
 This repository includes:
-- `diploma_thesis.pdf`: The full text of the diploma thesis.
+- `Thesis_3217_GDidaskalou.pdf`: The full text of the diploma thesis.

 ---